WoltLab/docs.woltlab.com/pages/php/php_events.md

 If you now execute the example code from above again, the output will change from `var is 1!` to `var is 2!` because prior to returning the value, the event listener code changes the value from `1` to `2`.

 This introductory example illustrates how event listeners can change data in a non-intrusive way.
-Program flow can be changed, for example, by throwing a `wcf\system\exception\PermissionDeniedException` if some additional contraint to access a page is not fulfilled.
+Program flow can be changed, for example, by throwing a `wcf\system\exception\PermissionDeniedException` if some additional constraint to access a page is not fulfilled.

 ## Listening to Events